evamh/Mood-Box-Arduino/blog.md

 My aim this week is to get everything soldered, design and laser cut the final housing, and wrap up the code.

 I set up a tutorial with Matt to clarify a few things before beginning the soldering process, and he suggested to look into the INPUT_PULLUP functionality of the digital pins for the buttons.
 This would allow me to bypass the resistors and the need for individual power and digital pin connections.
-I quickly tested this on my circuit and it worked.
+I did some more research and tested this on my circuit.
+It worked!
 This will simplify my final circuit quite a bit given I have three separate buttons.

 ### Soldering